redis-rs/redis-rs/README.md

 ```

-With `rustls`, you can add the following feature flags on top of other feature flags to enable additional features:
+With `rustls`, the source of the root certificates is selected explicitly through one (and only one) of the following mutually exclusive feature flags:

+-   `tls-rustls-native-roots`: Use the platform's native root certificates
+-   `tls-rustls-webpki-roots`: Use `webpki-roots` (Mozilla's root certificates)

+Enabling both store features at once is a compile error (except when building the docs).
+Bare `tls-rustls` (without a store) is also a compile error, unless the insecure feature is enabled:

 -   `tls-rustls-insecure`: Allow insecure TLS connections
--   `tls-rustls-webpki-roots`: Use `webpki-roots` (Mozilla's root certificates) instead of native root certificates

-then you should be able to connect to a redis instance using the `rediss://` URL scheme:
+Then you should be able to connect to a redis instance using the `rediss://` URL scheme:

 ```rust
 let client = redis::Client::open("rediss://127.0.0.1/")?;